Tornado outbreak of December 10–11, 2021: Kenton–Dresden, Tennessee/Pembroke, Kentucky

 The strong tornado then struck Kenton, causing severe damage as it moved through residential areas in the southern part of town.
 Numerous homes had their roofs torn off and were heavily damaged, and a majority of the damage in Kenton was rated EF2.
 However, one house along South Poplar Street had its roof removed and exterior walls collapsed, earning an EF3 rating.
 Sheds and detached garages were destroyed, and many large trees were snapped or uprooted in town, some of which landed on houses.
 It then weakened and clipped the southeast corner of Obion County, before entering Weakley County and passing north of Sharon.
 EF1 damage to trees and structures was noted along this portion of the path.
 Past Sharon, the tornado began to strengthen again, reaching EF2 strength as it partially destroyed a one-story home near the corner of SR 89 and Macedonia Church Road.
-High-end EF2 damage occurred along Deer Run Drive as the tornado followed Tennessee State Route 89 to the northeast.
+High-end EF2 damage occurred along Deer Run Drive as the tornado followed SR 89 to the northeast.
 Homes in this area sustained loss of their roofs and upper-floor exterior walls, and one house had its entire second story blown away and destroyed.
 The tornado then reached high-end EF3 intensity and caused major damage as it tore directly though Dresden.
 The downtown section of Dresden was severely damaged, and multiple brick businesses sustained major structural damage, a few of which were completely destroyed.
 The First United Methodist Church, the Dresden Fire Department, the Dresden Enterprise newspaper office, a market, a hardware store, restaurants, convenience stores, two automotive repair shops, and other buildings all sustained significant damage or were destroyed.
 Some metal-framed buildings were also destroyed, and the Weakley County Courthouse sustained some minor damage to its exterior.
 Vehicles were flipped and tossed and numerous homes were damaged or destroyed, including a couple of small homes that were leveled or swept from their foundations.
 Many large trees were snapped, denuded, or uprooted throughout Dresden, and debris from buildings was left scattered throughout the town, with some left tangled in power lines or wrapped around trees.
 At least one person was injured, and approximately 100 structures were badly damaged or destroyed in town.
 The tornado then weakened again and continued to the northeast, causing EF1 tree damage in rural areas of Weakley County.